isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-have-wings/index.md

 You may find bed bugs inside public transportation, rental cars, and taxis - in the indoor spaces, you'll find the bugs moving between rooms or attaching to carpets or household objects. - So, bed bugs can't fly - they have no wings.
 You'll mainly find them on beds, mattresses, and mattress seams but will also be on headboard, bed frame, cracks, and box spring.

-- Old or second-hand furniture can also hold bed bugs - particularly on the seams of couches and chairs, curtain folds, and on cushions. - Bed bugs will[feed when they're hungry](http://www2.ca. uky. edu/entomology/entfacts/ef636. asp)as opposed to just eating only at night.
-Therefore, the[bugs will also bite your skin](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/)during the day when you get near them.
+- Old or second-hand furniture can also hold bed bugs - particularly on the seams of couches and chairs, curtain folds, and on cushions. - Bed bugs will[feed when they're hungry](http://www2.ca.uky.edu/entomology/entfacts/ef636.asp)asopposed to just eating only at night.
+Therefore, the[bugs will also bite your skin](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/)duringthe day when you get near them.

 - As compared to fleas and other similar insects, bed bugs can't jump around the house, andspray won't be enough to kill all the bed bugstages, including eggs, nymphs, and adults.
-[Can you squish a bed bug](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/)?
-Well, YES, it'll burst, leaving red bloodstains.
+[Can you squish a bed bug](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/)?Well, YES, it'll burst, leaving red bloodstains.

 Bed bugs will move over distances by hitchhiking on human beings, clothing, or send-hand furniture - particularly around mattress or couch seams.